Skip to Main Content

 Question: What value lies in using dissertations, especially when they can sometimes be so hard to track down?

 Answer: Dissertations and theses offer the latest research from graduate students, identifying trends in the field.
+They may also be the only place to find information about obscure or under-researched topics.

 As research tools, they are invaluable for their extensive bibliographies.